newhavenrb/conferences/Home.md

 ## What you can do

 * Please pass the word along!
-More eyes and contributors == more better.
+(More eyes and contributors == more better.)
+Tweet, email, word of mouth, or carrier pigeon; up to you.
 * Read the notes; fix typos, awkward wording as necessary
 * Add links; links to slides, related sites, videos, etc. are very desirable.
 * Have notes for something we don't have?
 We want them.